 April 4th Civil War Park Day

 This national workday for volunteers is a cooperative effort between the Civil War Preservation Trust and Civil War historic sites across the United States.
 Come out and support our own Bennett Place Civil War park.
 Projects include preparing the spring garden and landscaping, preparations for the 148th Anniversary Surrender commemoration and other upcoming events.

-The Camp plans to have a booth both days to recruit new members.
+The Camp plans to have a booth on the 24th and 25th to recruit new members.
 All camp members are asked to participate Saturday 10 am-4 pm and Sunday, 10 am-3 pm.

-The Logan Camp will present an SUVCW medal at the Riverside High School in Durham to a deserving JROTC cadet that “shows a high degree of patriotism to his/her Nation and has demonstrated a high degree of academic performance and leadership.”
+The Logan Camp will present an SUVCW medals at several high Schools in the area to deserving JROTC cadets that “shows a high degree of patriotism to his/her Nation and has demonstrated a high degree of academic performance and leadership.”

 The Camp will have a recruiting booth on both days.
 All camp members are asked to participate.
 Memorial Day was founded after the Civil War by our namesake Major General John A. Logan when he was a US Senator from Illinois.
 This event honors all American Soldiers through the ages.